aukustomx/anemic-models/README.md

 - Infrastructure
 - Etcetera

-Again, we are supposed to model the real world.
+Why?
+Because we are supposed to model the real world, a real domain.

 ### Subdomains
-It's posible that inside a domain we can find sub-domains.
-For example, if we talk about bank cards, we can see Debit and Credit card.
-Let's say that, I'm not an expert in bank business, the business rules of both kind of card are very complex to be managed with just one domain.
-Then we can say that we have the cards domain and debit and credit cards sub-domains.
-Something like that.
-Or in an e-retailer company; we can hace Orders, Payment, Shipping, etc.
+It's posible that within a domain we can find subdomains.
+For example, if we talk about bank cards, we can see debit and credit card.
+I'm not an expert in banking business, but let's say the business rules of both types of cards are too complex to be managed with a single domain.
+So, we can say that we have the card domain and also the debit and credit card subdomains.
+Or in an e-commerce company, we can have Orders, Payment, Shipping, etc. Something like that.

-Once we identify those sub-domains, we can treat each like a separated domain itself and apply the principles that we have talked about so far.
+Once we identify those subdomains, we can treat each one as separated domain in itself and apply the thoughts we've talked about so far.

 ## A little about DDD
-This material is not about DDD.
-Ok, just a little.
-So, I want to say few words about it.
+This article is not about DDD.
+Ok, just a little bit.
+So, I want to say a few words about it.
-Domain Driven Design or DDD, is an approach or a way of facing the design of complex software solutions.
-It's important to notice the word *complex*.
-This design must take the domain into account, it must be guided by the topic we are trying to solve.
+Domain Driven Design or DDD, is an approach or a way of dealing with the design of complex software solutions.
+It is important to note the word *complex*.
+This design must take into account the domain, it must be guided by the issue we are trying to solve.

-It sounds pretty obvious, but it doesn't happen this way always.
+It seems quite obvious, but it is not always the case.

-DDD is a complex topic itself.
-It has concepts and techniques in charge of business and tech areas.
+DDD is a complex subject in itself.
+It has concepts and techniques in charge of the business and technology areas.
 Things like:

-- Ubiquitous language: everybody(business and tech) need to talk the same language, use the same terminology
+- Ubiquitous language: everyone involved (business and technology teams) needs to speak the same language, use the same terminology
-- Bounded contexts: Identify the edges of a domain/sub-domain
+- Bounded contexts: Identify the edges of a domain or subdomain
 - Models: entities, value objects, aggregations, etc.
-- Many other concepts
+- And many others concepts

-## DDD models are tightly related to OOP
+## DDD models are closely related to OOP
-In OOP the king is the object and in DDD models are a crucial part.
-These two concepts are very related each other.
+In OOP world the object is the king, and in DDD models are a crucial part.
+These two concepts are closely related each other.
-I could say that they are kinf of the same thing.
-Using both we want to create a real world abstraction.
+I could say that they are more or less the same.
+Using both we want to create an abstraction of the real world.

-But OOP is not just about data, or attribute of the object.
-OOP takes care of objects' behavior.
-Think about a car.
-If we only design looking at car's attributes, our design will never be able to use the car, that is, to ask it to drive, or stop or notifying us its mechanical state.
-We will be able just to ask what his color is, what is his brand, etc.
+But OOP is not just about object data or object attributes.
+OOP is concerned with the behavior of objects.
+Think of a car.
+If we only design by looking at the attributes of the car, our design will never allows us to use the car, i.e., ask it to drive, or to stop or to notify us its mechanical status.
+We will only be able to ask it what its color is, what its brand is, etc.

-With this in mind, we could say (the industry say that), OOP is about state and behavior.
+With this in mind, we could say (the industry says), OOP is about state and behavior.

 ## We already create models in some ways
-With a little of differences, we use something like the next java package structures to put in out models.
-We call them requests, responses, entity, value object, etc. But in any case, we are trying to representate real world's objects.
+With a little of differences, we use something like the following java package structures to put our models in.
 ```java
 /project/app/web/model
 /project/app/domain/entity
 ```
+We call them requests, responses, entities, value objects, etc. But in any case, what we are trying to do is to represent real world objects.

-## Are the next models familiar to us?
+## Are the following models familiar to us?
-Let's suppose that we want to design a solution to manage the account a bank client can have.
-I'll show you our first anemic domain models.
-I'll use the class name prefix *Anemic* to distinguish those models:
+Suppose we want to design a solution to manage the account that a bank customer may have.
+I will show you our first anemic domain models.
+I will use the class name prefix *Anemic* to distinguish these models:

 AnemicCard.java
 ```java